-Dear Parent or Guardian:

-In compliance with Act 104 of the 1993 Special Session, we are sending you this copy of the Calico Rock School Student Handbook Policies.
+Dear Parent or Guardian: In compliance with Act 104 of the 1993 Special Session, we are sending you this copy of the Calico Rock School Student Handbook Policies.
 Please keep the policies and return only this letter with your signature and the information requested to indicate that you have received your copy.
 We ask that you fill out an individual sheet for each child that will be attending high school.
 These forms will be kept on file, as it will contain information needed by the school.

-Sincerely,

-Anita Nordrum High School Principal

-Name of studentFirst Middle Last

-Social Security # Grade Phone No

-Birthday of student Distance to School

-AddressP.O.
-Box or Route City Zip

-The school has permission to use corporal punish () Yes () No ment on my child.

-NOTE: Please understand that by answering "no " another form of disci iplinary action up to an including suspension will have t o be considered.

-My child may have his/her picture in the school ye earbook. () Yes () No

-Signature of Father

-Signature of Mother

-Signature of Student

-PARENTAL CONSENT FORM TO DISCLOSE INFORMATION TO MEDICAID/PRIVATE INS.

-Ι, , give permission for my child, 's, personally identifiable information

-(Parent/Guardian Name) 2:) d Last Name)

-Student education records to be disclosed to (Name for the purpose of billing Medicaid and/or party)

-insurance.

-Printed Name of Parent/Guardian

-Parent/Guardian Signature Date Signed
+Sincerely, Anita Nordrum High School Principal Name of student\ First Middle Last Social Security # \\\\\- Grade\\\\\ Phone No\\\ Birthday of student\\\\\\ Distance to School\\ P.O.
+Box or Route City Zip The school has permission to use corporal punishment on my child. ( ) Yes ( ) No NOTE: Please understand that by answering "no" another form of disciplinary action up to an including suspension will have to be considered.
+My child may have his/her picture in the school yearbook. ( ) No ) Yes ( Signature of Father\\ Signature of Mother\\\\\ Signature of Student\\\\ CONSENTNSENT FORM TO DISCLOSE INFORMATION TO MEDICAID/PRIVATE INS.
+In compliance with the Family Educational Rights and Privacy Act (FERPA) (20U.S.C 1232g; 34 CFR Part 99) , give permission for my child, 's, personally identifiable information (Parent/Guardian Name) (First and Last Name) for the purpose of billing Medicaid and/or private Student education records to be disclosed to (Name of Third Party) insurance.
+Printed Name of Parent/Guardian Parent/Guardian Signature Date Signed